apache/cordova-docs/docs/en/edge/cordova/contacts/Contact/contact.md

 - __displayName__: When creating a contact, the value provided for the display name parameter differs from the display name retrieved when finding the contact.

-- __urls__: When creating a contact, users can input and save more than one web address, but only one is available is available when searching the contact.
+- __urls__: When creating a contact, users can input and save more than one web address, but only one is available when searching the contact.

 - __phoneNumbers__: The _pref_ option is not supported.
 The _type_ is not supported in a _find_ operation.
 Only one `phoneNumber` is allowed for each _type_.